quangly1691/Tiny-Parcel/README.md

 4. Run command "php -S localhost:8000 -t public" to start the built-in PHP development server
 5. We can update the configurations like "secret key" and "price model" in config/tinyparcel.php.
 The "tp_secret" will be use to authenticate (bearer token) as this system didn't have login feature.

-# How to set up sdk

-Go to sdk directory and run command "composer install"

 # How to set up demo app